 Fellow employees at PLS Bank Checking testified Roth entered the store about three minutes after Colon, claiming to be a police detective.
 He allegedly told the manager that a prostitute was in the building and he needed to arrest her.

 Roth’s lawyer, Brian Davis, argued his client believed Colon was a prostitute and that he was trying to solicit sex from her.
 Davis said Roth left the store when the woman told him she wasn’t a prostitute.

 “It’s clear he was a John that night; he was out to find a prostitute,” Davis said during closing arguments. “…Is it a frustrated John wanting to talk to this prostitute who spurned him,” he asked the judge rhetorically.

 Roth remained silent as the judge ruled on the case.
 Outside the courtroom, his lawyer said Roth wanted to be acquitted on all the charges, but was happy he was found not guilty on the kidnapping charge, which could have sent him to prison for upwards of 15 years.

 After the verdict, Shams Tarek, a spokesman for Nassau County District Attorney Kathleen Rice, said: “Mr. Roth faces serious consequences for his crimes and we will ask for consecutive sentences on his earlier plea and today’s convictions.”

-Roth is currently awaiting sentence on a fourth-degree conspiracy charge related to the insurance scam, which could land him in prison for up to 4 years.
+Roth is currently awaiting sentence on a fourth-degree conspiracy charge related to the insurance scam, which could land him in prison for up to four years.
 He also faces up to an additional seven years behind bars after Friday’s verdict.